 - Anyone who may have a claim against the estate of the deceased

-- Attorney acting as under an enduring power of attorney
+- Attorney acting under an enduring power of attorney

-If you are a beneficiary or an executor of a Will, it is important to get in touch with estate planning solicitors.
+If you are a beneficiary or an executor of a Will, it is important to get in touch with Wills and estate planning solicitors.
 Were you the domestic partner of the deceased?
 Or did you depend on the deceased for financial needs?
-Contact our solicitors if you have any enquiries.
+We can help you identify what entitlements you have and clear out any confusion.